160 students in 27 teams

 Predicting sales performance of retail companies would be useful in making good investment decisions on the company.
 Traditional econometrics methods, such as time series analysis and multivariate linear regression come with simplicity, but they are also having strong model assumptions, low flexibility, and a limited scope into the past.
 After learning about Neural Networks in CS3244 lessons, we would like to study how to apply recurrent neural networks models to capture time series effects in the data.
 We have trained models using Long Short Term Memory, Gated Recurrent Units, and Ensemble Methods with bagging.
 With the models trained, we assessed and compared their prediction accuracy and computational feasibility, and hence reinforced our understanding on selecting the optimal model for various types of data.

 Despite the implementation of fraud analytics and Europay, MasterCard and Visa (EMV) technology, credit card fraud rates have risen over the years due in part to increasing prevalence of cashless payments.
-In this study, we compare the effectiveness of traditional supervised learning methods and deep learning methods in detecting fraudulent credit card transactions via an appropriate performance metric.
-The findings from this comparative study could help credit card companies improve their fraud detection technology, and could be extended to detect other types of fraud.
+In this study, we compare the effectiveness of traditional machine learning and deep learning methods in detecting fraudulent credit card transactions, and develop a suitable model capable of detecting fraud in real-time.
+The findings from this comparative study could help credit card companies improve their fraud detection technology, and be extended to detect other types of fraud.

 Pneumonia is the largest cause of death in children worldwide.
 However, detection of pneumonia can be challenging due to other lung conditions that will also appear as increased lung opacity on chest radiographs.
 Automating the detection of potential pneumonia cases can ultimately save more lives.
 We built a Mask R-CNN model to locate lung opacities on chest radiographs and detect the visual signal for pneumonia.
 We have also tapped into some advanced neural network techniques to enhance our model to perform better.
 We will be able to see how deep learning can be applied to medical images.